codenart/codenart.github.io/_posts/2-css/2017-08-24-css-8-styling-text.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 As you notice that we can specify more than 1 font in `font-family` to make sure at least 1 specified font will be found.
-Otherwise, web browsers will pick up a ready font of user's device in the same family.

 ## Find and use free fonts